-Sorrento Therapeutics with ticker code (SRNE) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 30 and 21 with a mean TP of 25.5.
-Now with the previous closing price of 7.61 this now indicates there is a potential upside of 235.1%.
-The 50 day moving average now sits at 7.26 and the 200 moving average now moves to 8.22.
+Sorrento Therapeutics found using ticker (SRNE) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 30 and 21 and has a mean target at 25.5.
+Now with the previous closing price of 7.61 this indicates there is a potential upside of 235.1%.
+There is a 50 day moving average of 7.26 and the 200 moving average now moves to 8.22.
 The market cap for the company is $1,976m.
-Visit the company website at: http://www.sorrentotherapeutics.com
+Company Website: http://www.sorrentotherapeutics.com

 Sorrento Therapeutics, a clinical stage biopharma company, develops therapies for cancer, autoimmune, inflammatory, and neurodegenerative diseases.
 It operates through two segments, Sorrento Therapeutics and Scilex.
 The company provides cancer therapeutics by leveraging its proprietary G-MAB antibody library and targeted delivery modalities, which include chimeric antigen receptor T-cell therapy (CAR-T), dimeric antigen receptor T-cell therapy, and antibody drug conjugates, as well as bispecific antibody approaches.
 It also offers Sofusa, a drug delivery technology that delivers biologics directly into the lymphatic system.
 In addition, the company’s clinical programs in development include anti-CD38 CAR-T therapy for the treatment of multiple myeloma, as well as for amyloidosis and graft-versus-host diseases.
 Further, it develops resiniferatoxin, a non-opioid-based TRPV1 agonist neurotoxin for late stage cancer and osteoarthritis knee pain treatment; and ZTlido, a lidocaine delivery system for the treatment of postherpetic neuralgia.
 Additionally, the company engages in the development of SEMDEXA, an injectable viscous gel formulation, which is Phase III trial for the treatment of sciatica, a pathology of low back pain; and SP-103, an investigational non-aqueous lidocaine topical system undergoing clinical development in chronic low back pain conditions.
 It has various collaborations with SmartPharm Therapeutics Inc. to develop gene-encoded antibody vaccine to protect against COVID-19; Celularity for initiating Phase I/II clinical study, including up to 86 patients with COVID-19; and Mount Sinai Health System to develop COVI-SHIELD, an antibody therapy targeting SARS-CoV-2 infection, as well as a research testing agreement with The University of Texas Medical Branch at Galveston for the preclinical testing of Sorrento’s COVID-19 therapeutic product candidates.
 The company was founded in 2006 and is based in San Diego, California.